 - Honey Marketing

 4:30pm here at our regular meeting location at Stedman Bee Supplies.
-This class is taugh by members of the West Sound Beekeeping Association
+This course is for beekeepers

 learning how to grow quality queens in their apiary.
 Also for beekeepers interested in the process